 [END FIGURE 1.28 HERE]

-The first widely used set of IPCC emission scenarios was the IS92 scenarios in 1992 (Leggett et al., 1992).
-Apart from reference scenarios, IS92 also included a set of stabilisation scenarios, the so-called ‘S’ scenarios.
-Those ‘S’ pathways were designed to lead to CO2 stabilisation levels such as 350 ppm or 450 ppm.
-By 1996, those latter stabilisation levels were complemented in the scientific literature by alternative trajectories that assumed a delayed onset of climate change mitigation action (Figure 1.28; Wigley et al., 1996).
+The first widely used set of IPCC emissions scenarios was the IS92 scenarios in 1992 (Leggett et al., 1992).
+Apart from reference scenarios, IS92 also included a set of stabilization scenarios, the so-called ‘S’ scenarios.
+Those ‘S’ pathways were designed to lead to CO2 stabilization levels such as 350 ppm or 450 ppm.
+By 1996, those latter stabilization levels were complemented in the scientific literature by alternative trajectories that assumed a delayed onset of climate change mitigation action (Figure 1.28; Wigley et al., 1996).

-By 2000, the IPCC Special Report on Emission Scenarios (SRES) produced the SRES scenarios (IPCC, 2000), albeit without assuming any climate-policy-induced mitigation.
-The four broad groups of SRES scenarios (scenario ‘families’) A1, A2, B1 and B2 were the first scenarios to emphasize socio-economic scenario storylines, and also first to emphasize other greenhouse gases, land use change and aerosols.
+By 2000, the IPCC Special Report on Emission Scenarios (SRES) produced the SRES scenarios (IPCC, 2000), albeit without assuming any climate policy-induced mitigation.
+The four broad groups of SRES scenarios (scenario ‘families’) – A1, A2, B1 and B2 – were the first scenarios to emphasize socio-economic scenario storylines, and also first to emphasize other GHGs, land-use change and aerosols.
 Represented by three scenarios for the high-growth A1 scenario family, those 6 SRES scenarios (A1FI, A1B, A1T, A2, B1, and B2) can still sometimes be found in today’s climate impact literature.
-The void of missing climate change mitigation scenarios was filled by a range of community exercises, including the so-called post-SRES scenarios (Swart et al., 2002).
+The void of missing climate change mitigation scenarios was filled by a range of community exercises, including the so-called ‘post-SRES scenarios’ (Swart et al., 2002).

-The RCP scenarios (van Vuuren et al., 2011) then broke new ground by providing low emission pathways that implied strong climate change mitigation including an example with negative CO2 emissions on a large scale, namely RCP2.6.
+The RCP scenarios (van Vuuren et al., 2011) then broke new ground by providing low-emissions pathways that implied strong climate change mitigation, including an example with negative CO2 emissions on a large scale, namely RCP2.6.
 As shown in Figure 1.28, the upper end of the scenario range has not substantially shifted.
-Building on the SRES multi-gas scenarios, the RCPs include time series of emissions and concentrations of the full suite of greenhouse gases and aerosols and chemically active gases, as well as land use and land cover (Moss et al., 2010).
+Building on the SRES multi-gas scenarios, the RCPs include time series of emissions and concentrations of the full suite of GHGs, aerosols and chemically active gases, as well as land use and land cover (Moss et al., 2010).
 The word ‘representative’ signifies that each RCP is only one of many possible scenarios that would lead to the specific radiative forcing characteristics.
-The term pathway emphasizes that not only the long-term concentration levels are of interest, but also the trajectory taken over time to reach that outcome (Moss et al., 2010).
-RCPs usually refer to the concentration pathway extending to 2100, for which IAMs produced corresponding emission scenarios.
-Four RCPs produced from IAMs were selected from the published literature and are used in AR5 as well as in this report, spanning approximately the range from below 2°C warming to high (>4°C) warming best-estimates by the end of the 21st century: RCP2.6, RCP4.5 and RCP6.0 and RCP8.5 (Cross-Chapter Box 1.4, Table 1).
+The term ‘pathway’ emphasizes that not only the long-term concentration levels are of interest, but also the trajectory taken over time to reach that outcome (Moss et al., 2010).
+RCPs usually refer to the concentration pathway extending to 2100, for which IAMs produced corresponding emissions scenarios.
+Four RCPs produced from IAMs were selected from the published literature and are used in AR5 as well as in this report, spanning approximately the range from below 2°C warming to high (above 4°C) warming best-estimates by the end of the 21st century: RCP2.6, RCP4.5 and RCP6.0 and RCP8.5 (Cross-Chapter Box 1.4, Table 1).
 Extended Concentration Pathways (ECPs) describe extensions of the RCPs from 2100 to 2300 that were calculated using simple rules generated by stakeholder consultations; these do not represent fully consistent scenarios (Meinshausen et al., 2011b).